Karuna meditation is one of the traditional forms of Buddhist meditations.

 Karuna is the Pali term for compassion, and it is a very important word in both Buddhism and Jainism.

-In Theravada Buddhism, living through Karuna (or living through compassion) is seen as the key to attaining great happiness in life.
+In Theravada Buddhism, living through Karuna (living through compassion) is the key to attaining great happiness in life. for more on this you might like to read our Ultimate Guide To Happiness.

 - Loving kindness (Pāli: mettā),